-A main circuit breaker protects the circuit from the shore inlet to the cabin AC panel and an Equipment Leakage Circuit Interrupter (ELCI) is located in a panel on the starboard rear side of the cockpit.
+Main circuit breakers that protect each circuit from the shore inlets to the cabin AC panel and Equipment Leakage Circuit Interrupters (ELCI) are located in panels on the port rear side of the cockpit.

-The Equipment Leakage Circuit Interrupter provides whole-boat ground fault protection (electrical shock protection from stray current) for the entire AC shore power system.
-It also protects the system from reverse polarity problems due to an improperly wired shore power supply.
-Main breakers and individual breakers for each accessory circuit are located in the cabin AC panel.
+Equipment Leakage Circuit Interrupters provide whole-boat ground fault protection (electrical shock protection from stray current) for the entire AC shore power system.
+They also protect the system from reverse polarity problems due to an improperly wired shore power supply.

-The AC system can be fed by the shore power inlet or by the generator.
-Main breakers in the AC panel are used to select the source of power desired, the shore inlet or generator.
-These breakers also split the 240 volt AC power into two 120 volt AC circuits.
-The AC main breakers must be switched to the OFF position before selecting a different power source.
+The AC system can be fed by either the shore power inlets or the optional generator.
+A SHORE/OFF/GENERATOR selector switch in the cabin electrical panel is used to select the source of power desired.
+All AC accessory circuit breakers should be switched to the OFF position before selecting a different power source.

-All AC current is distributed to the AC accessories through individual circuit breakers located in the cabin AC panel.
-The main breakers protect the system from an overload.
+AC current is distributed to the AC accessories through individual circuit breakers located in the cabin AC electrical panel.
+The inlet main breakers protect the system from an overload.
 All AC outlets in the cabin and cockpit are protected by ground fault interrupters to protect against electrical shock.

 While moored dockside, 120 volt AC power should be utilized from dockside power, if available.
-A cord set is provided to supply power from the shore power outlet to the boat's 120 volt AC system.
+Cord sets are provided to supply power from the shore power outlets to the boat's 120 volt AC and HVAC systems.